AugustDG/zerobase-python/README.md

 ## Welcome

 Hey!
-Welcome to the first version of ZeroBase, the communications framework for multiprocessing systems!
+Welcome to the first version of ZeroBase, the communications framework based on [ZeroMQ](https://zeromq.org/) for multiprocessing systems!

 This is very much a work in progress, so don't hesitate to create an issue or start a PR!